 The classic childhood game of Simon Says is a perfect and fun way to work on motor planning, direction following, and all kinds of other developmental skills for kids.
 You can also adapt the game and change up the movement prompts to target specific skills, depending on the child or children you’re working with!

 What You’ll Need:

-All you’ll need for this activity is a group of kids and the printable movement prompts.
+All you’ll need for this activity is a group of kids and the movement prompts below

 What to Do: